VictorTaelin/Interaction-Calculus/IC.md

 a computational behavior for every possible interaction: there are no runtime errors on the Interaction Calculus.

+NUM, SUC and SWI aren't essential to the theory, but are added for convenience.

 The 'Label' is just a numeric value.
 It affects the DUP-SUP interaction.

-The interaction rules are listed below:
+The core interaction rules are listed below:

 ```
 (* a)